vigetlabs/prestotype/docs/about.md

 ## LESS

 `site.less` is a CSS file written in the [LESS language](http://lesscss.org/features/).
-You can write CSS in it just like you normally would, but you can also take advantage of LESS features like variables, selector nesting, nested media queries, and math operactions.
+You can write CSS in it just like you normally would, but you can also take advantage of LESS features like variables, selector nesting, nested media queries, and math operations.
 Take a look at the file for examples.

 [LESS Hat](https://github.com/madebysource/lesshat/blob/master/README.md#list-of-mixins) is also included, and it adds a number of mixins that make writing modern CSS a little easier.